reinaldosaraiva/InfraCTRL/CONTRIBUTING.md

-# Contributing to NetBox GPT
+# Contributing to InfraCTRL

 We love your input!
-We want to make contributing to NetBox GPT as easy and transparent as possible, whether it's:
+We want to make contributing to InfraCTRL as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code